 An important part of treatment is understanding that you must now think, feel, and believe in different ways.
 Yet that knowledge is rarely enough.
 The victim of trauma may know that recovery means paying attention to how their bodies hold on to and express trauma and how that affects their choices.
 The alcoholic can tell you quite clearly and honestly that he needs to stop drinking as he is taking a drink.
 But until these lessons are incorporated and integrated, simply knowing what one should or shouldn’t do is rarely enough.
 Our Integrative Therapies have been carefully selected to complement our medical and therapeutic treatments.
 Their purpose is to provide you with tangible feedback about your progress and your obstacles.
 Most can also serve as resources that you can use in your life beyond treatment.

 Yoga is a system of exercises for well-being that includes breath control, simple meditation, and the adoption of specific body postures.
 Yoga is a wonderful practice for people who are recovering from addiction.
-Abusing alcohol and drugs causes people lose touch with their bodies and minds.
+Abusing alcohol and drugs causes people to lose touch with their bodies and minds.
 By practicing yoga, you can once again become comfortable in your own skin.
 Yoga can be particularly helpful during the early days of recovery when you are dealing with significant stress and emotional upheaval.

 The benefits of an individual yoga session can complement those of a group yoga session.
 Each individual session is designed specifically for you and may include the application of meditation, physical movement, chanting, and imagery.
 As the objective of yogic principles is to address the complexities of human suffering, while honoring and cultivating human strengths, this practice serves as a reminder to return to wholeness and leads to a deeper more intimate connection with ourselves and those around us